-Many other satellite telescopes are designed to look at kinds of light, such as x-rays or infrared light, that do not get through the atmosphere at all.
+Many other space telescopes are designed to look at kinds of light, such as x-rays or infrared light, that do not get through the atmosphere at all.
 The images from them have helped astronomers to get a much better understanding of the way in which the Universe works, particularly the physics of very energetic objects such as quasars.

 Some astronomical satellites are designed to look back at Earth rather than out into space.
 These detect changes in weather patterns, temperatures, vegetation and iceflows.
 They are normally placed in Geostationary Orbits at 35,786 kilometres above the Earth's equator.
 At this distance they orbit once every 24 hours, so that they remain above the same point on the surface.